autowarefoundation/autoware/planning/behavior_path_planner/behavior_path_planner_lane_change.md

 ![intersection](./image/lane_change/lane_change-intersection_case.png)

-### Abort lane change
+### Aborting lane change

-The lane changing process can still be aborted if the proper conditions are satisfied.
-The following states are validated before the abort request is approved.

-1. Ego's current speed is under the threshold, and ego is still in the current lane
-2. ego relative distance from the centerline and ego relative yaw from lanelet's orientation is under the threshold.
+The abort process may result in three different outcome; Cancel, Abort and Stop/Cruise.

 The following depicts the flow of the abort lane change check.